caiomcg/Sorting/README.md

 # Sorting

 This repository contains the implementation of various sorting algorithms.
-Each algorithm is defined as a child of 'sort' which defines time related features.
+Each algorithm is defined as a child of 'sort', which defines time related features.

 ## Requirements